Jamshoro

-Jamshoro (ڄام شورو, جامشورو) is a city and the capital of Jamshoro District, located in Sindh, Pakistan.
-It is on the right bank of the Indus River, approximately 18 km northwest of Hyderabad and 150 km northeast from the provincial capital of Sindh, Karachi.
+Jamshoro (ڄام شورو, جامشورو) is a city and the capital of Jamshoro District, in Sindh, Pakistan.
+It is on the right bank of the Indus River, approximately 18 km northwest of Hyderabad and 150 km northeast of the provincial capital of Sindh, Karachi.

 This city is popularly known as Education City.
 Four major universities of Sindh are located in the vicinity of this city.

 History

 Ranikot Fort is a historical fort near Sann, Jamshoro District, Sindh, Pakistan.
 Ranikot Fort is also known as the Great Wall of Sindh and is believed to be the world's largest fort with a circumference of approximately 26 km.
 Since 1993, it has been on the tentative list of UNESCO World Heritage Sites.

-Archaeologists point to the 17th century as its time of first construction but now Sindh archaeologists agree that some of the present structure was reconstructed by Mir Karam Ali Khan Talpur Baloch and his brother Mir Murad Ali Baloch in 1812 at a cost of 1.2 million rupees (Sindh Gazetteer, 677).
+Archaeologists point to the 17th century as its time of first construction but now Sindh archaeologists agree that some of the present structure was reconstructed by Mir Karam Ali Talpur and his brother Mir Murad Ali Talpur in 1812 at a cost of 1.2 million rupees (Sindh Gazetteer, 677).